alfgarciagarcia/classify_support_tickets/README.md

    - 2.2 Compare algorithms and resutls, with F1 score metric and select model with best results.
 3) Test algorithm with 20% of tickets

-## Use
-For detail instructions to use the model, review this [file](instructions_to_run.md)
-### Inputs:
-Excel or CVS file with tickets information, at least a description for the ticket

-### Outputs:
-The process will classify tickets in the input file and return an Excel file with the information about each ticket with a category and subcategory assigned and a confidence of the classification in the form of and a confidence category, with 3 possible values: Excellent, Great and Possible, based in the probability of the category and subcategory.

-This are the columns added to the file

 ## Results
 Below a summary of results for training and test phases.
 For training, 80% of tickets were used (26,268) and for testing 20% of tickets were used (6567)